iopipe/iopipe-newrelic-migration-faq/README.md

 You will have 30 days from Nov.
 1, 2019 to make the migration to New Relic.
 We are publishing a series of documentation available via email, in-app, Slack, and meetings to support you in the transition.

-Do not hesitate to reach out if you have a question.
+Do not hesitate to [reach out](https://iopipe.now.sh/) if you have a question.
 We are here to help every step of the way.

 ### What if I’m already a New Relic customer?

 Good news!
-You can add New Relic Serverless monitoring to your AWS Lambda functions simply by updating to the New Relic Layer provided by the IOpipe team.
+You can add New Relic Serverless monitoring to your AWS Lambda functions simply by updating to the [New Relic Layer](https://github.com/iopipe/serverless-newrelic-lambda-layers) provided by the IOpipe team.

 See the New Relic Layer install instructions above.

-### Will IOpipe users get any discount on New Relic?

-Yes.
-As part of the transition, we are offering a 30-day free trial of New Relic Serverless for IOpipe customers to assist with onboarding and promote retention.

 ### Are there new features available on New Relic that were not on IOpipe?